-The Legal Studies Institute is proud to offer associate degress and credit certificates in the following majors:
+The Legal Studies Institute is proud to offer associate degrees and credit certificates in:

-The institue also provides continuing legal education seminars for practicing attorneys, mediators, paralegals, and other legal professionals who want to enhance their legal and mediation skills or learn more about a particular legal or mediation topic.
+The institute also provides continuing legal education seminars for practicing attorneys, mediators, paralegals and other legal professionals who want to enhance their legal and mediation skills or learn more about a particular legal or mediation topic.

 Mary Bachkosky, J.D., assistant professor

 Erin Gable, J.D., instructional specialist